 Greatwood is a census-designated place and master-planned community located in the extraterritorial jurisdiction of Sugar Land within Fort Bend County, Texas, United States.
 For its mix of city location and rural surroundings, Greatwood will tick a lot of boxes for many buyers.
 Property values are above average here, but rent prices are extremely high due to the shortage of rental properties available.

 Neighborhood Facts for Greatwood (Source: HAR.com)

-The median list price of homes in Greatwood Crossing Subdivision was $289.9K in December 2020, trending up 5.6% year-over-year on Realtor.com.
-The median listing price per square foot was $131.
+The median list price of homes in Greatwood Crossing Subdivision was $379.2K in March 2022, trending flat year-over-year on Realtor.com.
+The median listing price per square foot was $151.
 It is a seller's market, which means that there are more people looking to buy than there are homes available.
-On average, homes in Greatwood sell after 62 days on the market.
-The trend for median days on market in Greatwood has gone up since last month, and slightly down since last year.
+On average, homes in Greatwood sell after 43 days on the market.
+The trend for median days on market in Greatwood has gone down since last month, and slightly down since last year.

 7. Memorial, Houston, TX